 This bill would require the governing board of each community college district to adopt a plan to offer an overnight parking program to eligible students, as defined, and would require the plan to be developed in consultation with basic needs coordinators and campus security, as specified.
-The bill would require the plan to include, among other things, a procedure for issuing an overnight parking permit.
+The bill would require the plan to include, among other things, a procedure for issuing an overnight parking permit at no cost to students.
 The bill would impose duties on basic needs coordinators related to the community college programs, including when acceptance of applications from eligible students would begin.
 The bill would require the governing board of each community college district, on or before December 31, 2026, to vote to establish an overnight parking program that aligns with the plan except, if the governing board does not vote to establish the program, the bill would require the governing board to annually vote on whether to establish an overnight program plan until it votes to establish the program.

 This bill would provide that a campus is not civilly liable for a campus employee's good faith act or omission that fails to prevent an injury to a participating student that occurs in, or in close proximity to, and during the hours of operation of, overnight parking, as provided.